WoodWing/elvis-API-samples/README.md

 If you [don't have experience with Git](http://help.github.com), you can just email patches or zip files to us and we will include them in the samples.

-About elvis
+About Elvis
 --------
-elvis is a digital asset management system.
+Elvis is a digital asset management system.
 It's main features:

 - Intuitive user interface
 - Easy collaboration and sharing